Extraocular muscles

 Please log in if you want to rate questions. |

-D) right superior oblique
+D) left superior oblique

 This answer is incorrect.